 Percent Daily Value (DV) on the Nutrition Facts label is a guide to the nutrients in one serving of food.
 For example, if the label lists 15% for calcium, it means that one serving provides 15% of the calcium you need each day.

-Even if your diet is higher or lower in calories, you can still use the Percent Daily Value as a guide.
-For example, the Percent Daily Value can help you determine whether a food is high or low in specific nutrients:
+DVs are based on a 2,000-calorie diet for healthy adults.
+Even if your diet is higher or lower in calories, you can still use the DV as a guide.
+For example, it tells you whether a food is high or low in a specific nutrient, defined as follows:

 - Zeratsky KA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-March 10, 2015.
+June 28, 2016.